end2endzone/bin2cpp/README.md

-## Examples 3 - web site (embedding directory structure)
+## Example 4 - web site (embedding directory structure)

-This examples shows how to use bin2cpp to convert files from multiple directories to c++ source code.
+This example shows how to use bin2cpp to convert files from multiple directories to c++ source code.
 The input directory structure and file location are preserved.

 ### Input directory: [samples/demo_website/www](samples/demo_website/www).